cometbft/cometbft/docs/architecture/tendermint-core/adr-075-rpc-subscription.md

 > disruption for users in the v0.36 cycle, I have decided not to do this for
 > the first phase.
 >
-> If we wind up pushing this design into v0.37, however, we should re-evaulate
+> If we wind up pushing this design into v0.37, however, we should re-evaluate
 > this partial turn-down of the websocket.

 ### Future Work